agusalex/ollama-vulkan-amd-apu/README.md

 This fork adds a Vulkan backend so Ollama can run on AMD GPUs and APUs.
 It keeps the CLI and API the same, but swaps in Vulkan where available.
-It was tested on an AMD Ryzen 7 5700U with Radeon Graphics @ 1800 MHz Lucienne iGU
+It was tested on an AMD Ryzen 7 5700U with Radeon Graphics @ 1800 MHz Lucienne iGPU

 ### What changed